 I get asked a lot what kind of music I listen to.
 I try not to say the regular "Oh, I like everything."
 I hate it when people say that.
 There's a lot of music that I don't like.
 Still, my taste in music, at this point in my life, is very eclectic.
 Just the other day, I put my ipod on shuffle, and I smiled as it jumped from Bach to the Beastie Boys, from Hank Williams to Lamb of God, from the Fugees to Frank Zappa, Aretha Franklin to the Misfits, Dave Brubeck to Garth Brooks, Leadbelly to System of a Down to the Everly Brothers . . .
 The only thing I don't really listen to is rap.
 I think that rap is so much more of a cultural statement than a musical genre, and I've just never identified with it.
 I don't want to force a connection with music that I just can't feel or relate to.
 That said, I do have Straight Out of Compton by NWA.
 Everyone should.
 And there's some some hip hop that I am into: Public Enemy, Outkast, Fugees -- although these artists bridge the gap between hip hop and rap effortlessly.
 POS is a personal favorite hip hop artist of mine.
 He's lesser known, perhaps; he's in the same musical realm as Slug and Atmosphere.

 People ask me where I find new music.
 My answer is 88.9 KXLU Los Angeles.
 It's a college radio station out of Loyola Marymount University in Los Angeles.
 I fell in love with KXLU when I lived in LA; it was constantly playing in my car and in my apartment.
 They have everything, and I'm not exaggerating.
-Vinyl avant-garde music, classical, old school ska, salsa, ambient noise, kids songs, sub pop garage rock, hardcore, girl rock, folk punk, lo-fi jazz . . . each show is entirely unique and different.
+Vinyl avant-garde music, classical and opera, old school ska, salsa, ambient noise, kids songs, sub pop garage rock, hardcore, girl rock, folk punk, lo-fi jazz . . . each show is entirely unique and different.
 I've fallen down musical rabbit holes that I never would have gone into had it not been for KXLU.
 Just stream it online, day or night, and I guarantee you'll hear some shit you've never heard before.